danielballan/personal-blog/content/posts/2020-01-03-reader-protocol.md

 ## A Reader API that rhymes with Python's file API

-If we draw inspiration Python's API for opening files
+If we draw inspiration from Python's API for opening files

 ```python
 file = open(...)